zertico/apidoc/source/index.md

 # Horus API

 Welcome to the Horus API!

-Horus is an API that enables a Company to distribute and manage Cloud Services more simply, this API is mainly focused on SoftLayer.
+Horus is an API that enables a Company to distribute and manage Cloud Services more simply, this API is mainly focused on Softlayer.

 The Horus API simplifies the manage of resources and give liberty to integrate with your internal infrastructure.

-Depending on the level of involvement with a system, users can be categorized as manager, reseller or user.
+Depending on the level of involvement with the system, users can be categorized as manager, admin or user.

+## User (End Customer)

+End Customer is the last layer in this API, it is responsible only for consume products and services Softlayer.

+Authentication as user allows an End Customer to list and update information about his account.

+## Admin (Reseller)

+Reseller is responsible for selling product and services SoftLayer to users.

+Authentication as admin allows a Reseller list and update your own information.

+Authentication as admin allows a Reseller to list, create and update information about users.

-## Distributor (Manager)
+## Manager (Distributor)

 Distributor is responsible for distributing product and services SoftLayer to Companies.

+Authentication as manager allows a Distributor list and update your own information.

 Authentication as manager allows a Distributor to list, create and update information about Companies.

-Authentication as manager allows a Distributor list and update your own information.

-## Reseller (Admin)

-Reseller is responsible for selling product and services SoftLayer to Users.

-Authentication as admin allows a Reseller to list, create and update information about Users.

-Authentication as sdmin allows a Reseller list and update your own information.

-## End Customer (User)

-End Customer is the last layer in this API, it is responsible only for consume products and services Softlayer.

-Authentication as User allows an End Customer to list and update information about his account.

 # Current Version